Jonepeter/finance-complaint-ai/README.md

 ### 2. Data Setup

-Ensure `filtered_data.parquet` is in the root directory with complaint data.
+Ensure the data is in the root directory with complaint data.

 ### 3. Build Vector Store